 What Else You Should Think About

 Although it seems kind of silly to consider, the biggest drawback to selecting the best 70 inch TV is the model being too big for the space you have available.
-I can’t emphasize enough how disappointed you’ll be in the quality of your television viewing if you place a 70-inch-plus sized TV in a room where your main sitting area is less than 8 feet away.
+I can’t emphasize enough how disappointed you’ll be in the quality of your television viewing if you place a 70-inch, plus-sized TV in a room where your main sitting area is less than 8 feet away.
+No matter if you have excellent picture quality, smart features, a game mode, wider viewing angles, or a narrow viewing angle, if the proper distance isn’t established, the viewing experience won’t be ideal.
 Think of it like sitting in the front row at the movie theater, where the huge screen can almost leave you nauseous.
 Our TV buying guide will help you figure out whether a huge screen will work well in your available space.
-If you find that a 75-inch screen is workable in your space, our #1 pick in the Sharp LC-75N8000U should be your first consideration.